dwyl/learn-property-based-testing/README.md

 So now we translate those properties into code.
 As mentioned above, we'll be using the StreamData library to generate test cases.

-The first thing we need to so is set up our test suite.
+The first thing we need to do is set up our test suite.
 Create a new elixir project using `mix new frame`, then put the following in your `test/frame_test.exs` file:

 ``` elixir
 defmodule FrameTest do